 Making Center of Practice

 As a technical assistance advisor, NACCE completed a three-year grant with Sierra College and CCC Maker to support the formation of 23 new makerspaces in the State of California.
 A showcase and conference – make/SHIFT – was held in April of 2019 with 250 attendees.
-In July of 2020, we hosted make/SHIFT Virtual.
+In July of 2020, we hosted make/SHIFT Virtual and in May of 2021 we hosted make/SHIFT 2.0 Virtual.
+Make/SHIFT 2022 was held in San Diego, CA. The 2023 Make/SHIFT conference will take place on June 14 -16, 2023 in Boston, Massachusetts on the campus of MIT .Interested in getting involved?
+Fill out the below form.

-In an effort to build the makerspace ecosystem in higher education, Makers + Mentors Network and their parent organization Citizen Schools is partnering with educational organizations, including NACCE, to launch the Makers Fellow program.
+The makerspace ecosystem in higher educationis thriving!
+Makers + Mentors Network and their parent organization Citizen Schools is partnered with educational organizations and NACCE to launch the Makers Fellow program.

 Maker fellows will be hosted by organizations in the communities they will serve.
 Fellows will work in direct service and capacity building roles.
 They will be involved in a range of activities that include implementing programs, teaching making, and building local communities of practice centered on making.